Associate degree: Europe

 Qualifications on the short cycle of the Bologna Process/level 5 on the European Qualifications Framework sit between secondary education and bachelor's degree level and are thus approximately equivalent to an associate degree.
 Such qualifications include the Foundation degree (FdA, FdSc, FdEng), Certificate of Higher Education (CertHE) and Diploma of Higher Education (DipHE) in the United Kingdom, the Higher Certificate in the Republic of Ireland, and the French Diplôme universitaire de Technologie (DUT) and Brevet de Technicien supérieur (BTS).

 Czech Republic

 In Czech Republic one equivalent title is DiS.
 (Diplomovaný Specialista; Certificated Specialist).
 By Czech school education law, these programs last for three to three and a half years, but most often 3 years.
 The awarded degree corresponds to EQF 6/ISCED 650, and is equivalent to a bachelor's degree, but without the possibility of continuing to a master's degree, since education is provided by a post-secondary vocational school (vyšší odborná škola).
 Thus, this degree is not academic but vocational, certifying the holder's ability to perform particular activities and operations.
 On the contrary, a bachelor's degree is conferred by a university (univerzita, vysoká škola) and is a prerequisite to a master's degree.

 Denmark

 A 2–2.5 year education at the BA-level is called an erhvervsakademiuddannelse, or AP-Degree (Academy Professional Degree) in English.

+Nigeria

+Associate degrees are not part of the Nigerian higher education system.
+The closest equivalent is the National Diploma (ND), a two-year higher education qualification awarded by polytechnics, monotechnics, and other accredited institutions.

+Nigerian equivalents to associate degrees vary depending on the national system to which they are compared.
+The National Diploma is generally considered comparable to a two-year short-cycle higher education qualification.
+Despite sharing the same name, the Nigerian Higher National Diploma is not equivalent to the British Higher National Diploma, as it is a post-diploma qualification requiring prior completion of the National Diploma and is typically completed after approximately five years of study and mandatory industrial training.